Carlosokumu/RabitMq/README.md

 The file actually has the same imports as `send.go`

 Setting up is the same as the sender; we open a connection and a channel, and declare the queue from which we're going to consume.
-Note this matches up with the queue that send publishes to
+Note this matches up with the queue that sender publishes to

  ```
 conn, err := amqp.Dial("amqp://guest:guest@localhost:5672/")